FOSSBilling/Onebip/README.md

+> **Warning**:
+This repository has been archived and its contents moved [here](https://github.com/FOSSBilling/extensions-extra/tree/main/gateways/Onebip).
+For information about community maintained extensions check the [FOSSBilling/extensions-extra](https://github.com/FOSSBilling/extensions-extra) repository.

 # Onebip
 An Onebip payment gateway for FOSSBilling.
 This hasn't been tested, however the Onebip API seems to still match what this module is using, so it may still work.